-The YIELDDISC function is categorized under Financial functions.
+The YIELDDISC Function is categorized under Excel Financial functions.
 It will calculate the annual yield for a discounted security.

-As a financial analyst, we often calculate yield on a bond to determine the income that would be generated in a year.
-Yield is different from the rate of return as the latter is the gain already earned while yield is the prospective return.
-The YIELDDISC function is not the same as the YIELD function as it calculates the yield on a discounted security.
+As a financial analyst, we often calculate the yield on a bond to determine the income that would be generated in a year.
+Yield is different from the rate of return, as the latter is the gain already earned, while yield is the prospective return.
+The YIELDDISC function is not the same as the YIELD function, as it calculates the yield on a discounted security.

 The YIELDDISC function uses the following arguments:

-- Settlement (required argument) – It is the settlement date of the security.
-It is a date after the security is traded to the buyer that is after the issue date.
+Settlement (required argument) – This is the settlement date of the security.
+It is a date after the security is traded to the buyer – that is, after the issue date.

-- Maturity (required argument) – It is the maturity date of the security or the date when it expires.
+Maturity (required argument) – This is the maturity date of the security or the date when it expires.

-- Pr (required argument) – It is the price of security per $100 face value.
+Pr (required argument) – The price of the security per $100 face value.

-- Redemption (required argument) – It is the redemption value per $100 face value.
+Redemption (required argument) – This is the redemption value per $100 face value.

-- [basis] (optional argument) – It specifies the financial day count basis that is used by security.
+[basis] (optional argument) – Specifies the financial day count basis that is used by security.
 The possible values are: